Summary

 Our team supports Government Contractors with navigating the complex Cost Accounting Standards requirements.
 This Cost Accounting Standards Summary provides insight into the process.

-The Cost Accounting Standards (CAS), CFR Title 48 Chapter 99, may present an onerous set of requirements that apply to specific U.S. Government Contracts that dramatically impact your organization’s cost accounting practices and the disclosure of those practices.
+The Cost Accounting Standards (CAS), CFR Title 48 Chapter 99, may present an onerous set of CAS requirements that apply to specific U.S. Government Contracts that dramatically impact your organization’s cost accounting practices and the disclosure of those practices.

 If you are currently performing under flexibly priced and/or negotiated contracts, you may be subject to CAS.
 However, as you may not be aware, a significant number of these standards are also incorporated through the Federal Acquisition Regulation (FAR) Part 31 Cost Principles, even for contracts not subject to CAS.
 Contractors are often overwhelmed because the CAS requirements go beyond just the standards.